ultravioletrs/cube-docs/docs/developer-guide.md

 # Developer Guide

-This guide will help you get started with developing, deploying, and running Cube AI.
+This guide will help you get started with developing, testing, deploying, and running Cube AI.

 ## Cloning the Repository

+Clone Cube AI repository by running:

 ```bash
 git clone https://github.com/ultravioletrs/cube.git